binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 1. A domain name registered for this attack
 2. A payload they can drop on one to many hosts inside their target network.
 The [dnscat2 client](https://github.com/iagox86/dnscat2#client) is written in C, modifications can and should be made to the source to help avoid detection.
 Dnscat2 also provides the ability to tunnel SSH from the dnscat2 server (C2) to the dnscat2 client, and even to other machines on the same network.
-All details are provided on the dnscat2 [github](https://github.com/iagox86/dnscat2#tunnels), and even more detail are provided on [Ron's blog](https://blog.skullsecurity.org/2015/dnscat2-0-05-with-tunnels).
+All details are provided on the dnscat2 [github](https://github.com/iagox86/dnscat2#tunnels), and even more details are provided on [Ron's blog](https://blog.skullsecurity.org/2015/dnscat2-0-05-with-tunnels).
 Once the attacker has modified the client source, they will most likely run [VirusTotal](https://www.virustotal.com/) or a similar service over it, to attempt to verify the likelihood of the payload being detected.
 We have covered quite a few techniques for increasing the chances of getting the payload onto the target systems in the [PowerShell](#vps-identify-risks-powershell) subsections of the VPS chapter, and the Infectious Media subsections of the People chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/).
 3. A command and control (C2) server set-up as the domains authoritative name server that is capable of communicating with the executing payload(s) on the hosts inside the targets network. [izhan](https://github.com/izhan) created a [howto document](https://github.com/iagox86/dnscat2/blob/master/doc/authoritative_dns_setup.md) covering the authoritative name server set-up. dnscat2 was created for this very reason.

 All the documentation required to set-up the C2 server and client is provided by dnscat2.